jesseadamcomeau1987/Modernity/README.md

 - We are trying to get CPUs to think like Humans.

-- Types of Intelligence: Linguistic, Musical, Logical-Mathematical, Spatial, Bodily-Kinesthetic, Intra-Personal, Interpersonal.
+- Types of Intelligence: Linguistic, Musical, Logical, Mathematical, Spatial, Bodily-Kinesthetic, Intra-Personal, Interpersonal.

 - It is composed of: Reasoning, Learning, Problem Solving, Perception, Linguistic.